The SRG/eROSITA All-Sky Survey: A comprehensive X-ray analysis of the Hydra I galaxy cluster: Results and discussion

 \subsubsection{Surface brightness discontinuities}

-We present the surface brightness analysis of the edges of the ram-pressure stripped halo of NGC 3311 (\cref{fig:chandraggm+unsharp}), which we performed using the \texttt{pyproffit} \citep{pyproffit} package and the 0.5-2.3\thinspace\unit{keV} Chandra image.
+We present the surface brightness analysis of the edges of the ram-pressure stripped halo of NGC 3311 (\cref{fig:chandraggm+unsharp}), which we performed using the \texttt{pyproffit} \citep{pyproffit} package and the 0.5--2.3\thinspace\unit{keV} \textit{Chandra} image.
 We extracted the surface brightness profiles within $R=\ang{;2}$ from the eastern, southern, and northern directions with an opening angle of $\Delta\varphi = \ang{70}$, based on the visual prominence of the gradients in these directions in \cref{fig:chandraggm+unsharp}.
-Furthermore, we iteratively adjusted the position and binning of the annuli to ensure that their center is at the X-ray peak orthogonal to the front, and the front is properly sampled in the profile.
-We then deprojected the surface brightness profiles to extract the magnitudes of the density jumps across the fronts and their corresponding Mach numbers ($M$) by fitting them with a broken power law model \citep[e.g.,][]{2023ApJ...944..132S} of the form
+Furthermore, we iteratively adjusted the position and binning of the annuli to ensure that their center is at the X-ray peak orthogonal to the surface brightness discontinuity, and the feature is properly sampled in the profile.
+We then modeled the surface brightness profiles to characterize the density contrasts across the discontinuities using a broken power law model \citep[e.g.,][]{2023ApJ...944..132S} of the form

 where $\omega^2=R^2+l^2$, and